okalangkenneth/majestic-dolphin/content/pages/portfolio/project-4_.md

 #### **WebStack and Explanation.**

 I preferred using VS Code because of its easy-to-use interface and syntax highlighting.
 Node did most of the heavy lifting as it is used to install all the dependencies for the project.
 These included express, mongoose,dotnet,bcrypt.js, express-async-handler, jsonwebtocken.
 Express made it easier to create the server.
 Nodemon automatically saves all the changes made to our files instead of restarting the server every single time.
+MangoDB database is connected to server.js.

 #### **Problems and Thought Process.**